 The Story behind the Report.

 The report reviewed numerous epidemiological studies on the relationship between cancer and red and processed meat.
-The IARC went through more than 800 scientific papers to determine if red or processed meat is capable of causing cancer in humans.
+The IARC went through more than 800 scientific papers to determine if red or processed is capable of causing cancer in humans.

 What Is Processed Meat?